raffimolero/fractory-game/README.md

 *REORGANIZING: (not final, some decisions are very awkward and will require trial and error) common/       crate, holds application logic
     src/
-      api/          holds a bunch of traits that downstream users have to implement once implemented, it's all just GameStruct::run()
-        io/           filesystem access, internet stuff, etc
-        ui/           traits for how elements should render? sim/          simulation stuff
+      api/          holds a bunch of traits that downstream users have to implement, "how to" once implemented, it's all just GameStruct::run()... maybe? io/           how to access filesystem, how to internet stuff, etc ui/           traits for how elements should render? data/        defines all the data types loaded by sim::io sim/          simulation stuff
         logic/        black box code that just magically gives output io/           uses common::api to do all sorts of io stuff